willkill07/RAJA/docs/sphinx/dev_guide/coding_guidelines.rst

 documentation commands is that developers will be encouraged to build useful documentation when they are writing code.

+The Doxygen system interprets each documentation comment as either "brief" or "detailed".

+ - A brief comment is a concise statement of purpose for an item (usually no more than one line) and starts with the Doxygen command "\\brief" (or "@brief").
+Brief comments appear in summary sections of the generated documentation.
+They are typically seen before detailed comments when scanning the documentation; thus good brief comments make it easier to can or navigate a source code manual.

+ - A detailed comment is any comment that is not identified as 'brief'.

-4.2.1 Doxygen comment blocks for **may** use either JavaDoc, Qt style, or one of the C++ comment forms described below.
+4.2.1 Doxygen comment blocks **may** use either JavaDoc, Qt style, or one of the C++ comment forms described below.

       JavaDoc style comments consist of a C-style comment block starting with